Ultimaker/CuraEngine/README.md

 Internals
 =========

 The Cura Engine is structured as mainly .h files.
 This is not standard for a C++ project.
 However, using less cpp files makes the optimizer work harder and removes linking error issues.
-It's partialy a result of lazyness but comes in handy for optimalizations.
+It's partialy a result of lazyness but comes in handy for optimizations.

 The .h files contain different steps called from the main.cpp file.
 The main.cpp file contains the global slicing logic.